antimof/UxPlay/README.md

 # Changelog
+1.67 2023-11-29   Add support for Apple-style one-time pin authentication of clients with option "-pin":
+                  (SRP6a authentication protocol) and public key persistence.
+Detection of (so far) unsupported H265 video when requesting high resolution over wired ethernet.

 1.66 2023-09-05   Fix IPV6 support.
 Add option to restrict clients to those on a list of allowed deviceIDs,
                   or to block connections from clients on a list of blocked deviceIDs.
 Fix for #207 from
 		  @thiccaxe (screen lag in vsync mode after client wakes from sleep).